aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development.md

-# Development Tips & Tricks
+# Development tips & tricks

 ## Overview

-Two methods can be used get Ansible up and running quickly with all the requirements to leverage ansible-avd.
+We can use two methods to get Ansible up and running quickly with all the requirements to leverage ansible-avd.
 A Python Virtual Environment or Docker container.

-The best way to use the development files, is to copy them to the root directory where you have your repositories cloned.
+The best way to use the development files is to copy them to the root directory where you have your repositories cloned.
 For example, see the file/folder structure below.

 ```shell
 ├── git_projects